-Photo: China-Nepal border at Rasuagadhi
+Photo: China-Nepal border at Rasuagadhi by the author

 by Dr. Anil Sigdel

 Nepal’s perception of the prospects of Chinese proximity has been a combination of hope, harmony, expectations, admiration, hesitation and uncertainty which has marked the character of Nepal-China relations since the Nepal-China Peace Agreement 1792 to Sino-Nepal Peace and Friendship Treaty 1960 to the end of the Shah dynasty in 2006.
 However, now, at the time of Chinese President Xi’s “new era”, China has demonstrated more clarity on its Nepal policy, i.e. an active engagement with Nepal.
 From high-level visits to tourism, China has been critical in developing infrastructure in Nepal such as hydropower stations, telecommunications networks, roads, training centers and airports.
 Nepal’s northern neighbor has increased its presence in the country, and has deepened the economic engagement between the two nations.

 Unlike the historical, cultural and trade ties between Tibet and Nepal, Nepal and China were two distant and largely unfamiliar worlds.
 The introduction of Buddhism in China in the first century had opened the window for at least a Nepal-China cultural interaction.
 In the fifth century, the Chinese Buddhist scholar Fa-hsien visited Nepal and India and, subsequently, the Nepalese Buddhist scholar Buddhabhadra accompanied Fa-hsien to China, among other scholarly visits and exchanges.
 Similarly, in the thirteenth century, the Nepalese architect Arniko from Kathmandu was invited to China; he is known for building the White Stupa and the Miaoying temple in Beijing.
 However, by the 18th century, the Nepal-Tibet-China war added a state-to-state political dimension.